Can the Raw Food Diet Help Me Lose Weight?

 However, the raw foods movement dates back to the early 20th century, when a Swiss doctor named Maximilian Bircher-Benner published his work on the benefits of eating “a balanced diet of raw vegetables and fruit.”
 His research was based on the second law of thermodynamics, which states that the more energy is changed or transferred (i.e., through cooking), the more it’s wasted or lost.

 Today’s raw diets stick with Bircher-Benner’s “raw is better” philosophy, but most adherents follow their own interpretation.
-“Just like a vegan diet, there are some raw food followers who may be more lax or stricter,” says Krista Haynes, R.D., C.S.S.D., and nutrition manager at Beachbody.
+“Just like a vegan diet, there are some raw food followers who may be more lax or stricter,” says Krista Maguire, R.D., C.S.S.D., and senior nutrition manager at BODi.

 “While there isn’t one set macronutrient breakdown or a master ‘eat this, not that’ food list that spans all raw food dieters, there are certain ‘rules’ that they follow — mainly the idea that the majority of your diet consists of raw foods — meaning foods that haven’t been ‘cooked’ above 118 degrees Fahrenheit,” she explains.